Our experts tested out dozens of ion exchange water softening systems, and these are the options that consistently performed the best.

 Best for: Anyone with a smaller budget who wants to spend their money wisely on a salt-based water softener that won’t let them down.

-- It’s good to know that the unit is assembled in the USA, and we were impressed with the quality of the components.
+- It’s good to know that the unit is assembled in the USA with quality components.

 - You can choose between different grain capacities, from 24,000 to 64,000 grains, depending on your water usage and hardness.

 - Some customers struggled to install the Fleck 5600SXT themselves.
 If you’re not handy, you’ll probably need to call a plumber.

 Read the Full Review: Fleck 5600 SXT 48K Grains Water Softener Review

 Got the budget for a truly exceptional water softener?
 The AquaOX WS is our top premium option, offering supreme ion exchange water softening for just under $2,000.

 - Effectively and reliably softens water – The AquaOX WS is an incredibly reliable system, providing immediate scale removal benefits.

 - Automatic regeneration – Like all the best salt-based water softening systems, the AquaOX WS is smartly designed to save salt and money with automatic regeneration cycles.

 - Efficient upflow technology – This system is up to 40% more efficient than a non-upflow water softener thanks to its advanced upflow technology.

 - Good warranty – It’s reassuring to know that the AquaOX WS comes with a no-hassle 10-year warranty and a 1-year money-back guarantee.